History of Panama (1904–1964): A new accommodation

 Roosevelt's visit to the republic in the summer of 1934 prepared the way for opening negotiations on this and other matters.
 A Panamanian mission arrived in Washington in November, and discussions on a replacement for the Hay-Bunau-Varilla Treaty continued through 1935.
 On March 2, 1936, Secretary of State Cordell Hull and Assistant Secretary of State Sumner Welles joined the Panamanian negotiators in signing a new treaty—the Hull-Alfaro Treaty—and three related conventions.
 The conventions regulated radio communications and provided for the United States to construct a new trans-isthmian highway connecting Panama City and Colón.

 The treaty provided a new context for relations between the two countries.
-It ended the protectorate by abrogating the 1903 treaty guarantee of the republic's independence and the concomitant right of intervention.
+It abrogated the 1903 treaty's guarantee of the republic's independence and the concomitant right of intervention.
 Thereafter, the United States would substitute negotiation and purchase of land outside the zone for its former rights of expropriation.
 The dispute over the annuity was resolved by agreeing to fix it at 430,000 balboas (the balboa being equivalent to the devalued dollar) which increased the gold value of the original annuity by US$7,500.
 This was to be paid retroactively to 1934 when the republic had begun refusing the payments.

 Various business and commercial provisions dealt with longstanding Panamanian complaints.
 Private commercial operations unconnected with canal operations were forbidden in the zone.
 This policy and the closing of the zone to foreign commerce were to provide Panamanian merchants with relief from competition.
 Free entry into the zone was provided for Panamanian goods, and the republic's customhouses were to be established at entrances to the zone to regulate the entry of goods finally destined for Panama.

 The Hull-Alfaro revisions, though hailed by both governments, radically altered the special rights of the United States in the isthmus, and the United States Senate was reluctant to accept the alterations.
 Article X of the new treaty provided that in the event of any threat to the security of either nation, joint measures could be taken after consultation between the two.
 Only after an exchange of interpretative diplomatic notes had permitted Senator Key Pittman, chairman of the Foreign Relations Committee, to advise his colleagues that Panama was willing under this provision to permit the United States to act unilaterally, did the Senate give its consent on July 25, 1939.